Francisco Franco: Spain under Franco

 On 26 July 1947, Franco proclaimed Spain a monarchy, but did not designate a monarch.
-This gesture was largely done to appease the monarchists in the Movimiento Nacional (Carlists and Alfonsists).
+This gesture was largely done to appease the monarchists in the Movimiento Nacional (Carlists and Alfonsoists).
 Franco left the throne vacant, proclaiming himself as a de facto regent for life.
 At the same time, Franco appropriated many of the privileges of a king.
-He wore the uniform of a Captain General (a rank traditionally reserved for the King) and resided in El Pardo Palace.
+He wore the uniform of a captain general (a rank traditionally reserved for the king) and resided in El Pardo Palace.
 In addition he began walking under a canopy, and his portrait appeared on most Spanish coins and postage stamps.
 He also added "by the grace of God", a phrase usually part of the styles of monarchs, to his style.

 Franco initially sought support from various groups.
 His administration marginalised fascist ideologues in favour of technocrats, many of whom were linked with Opus Dei, who promoted economic modernisation.

+Francoism and fascism

+Franco's regime exhibited certain elements of fascism, characterized as trappings, or as essential similarities with fascist regimes in culture, politics and social sphere.
+The Oxford Living Dictionary and Oxford's A Dictionary of Philosophy present Franco's regime as an example of fascism.
+Stanley Payne argued that very few scholars consider Franco to be a "core fascist"; Paul Preston, while agreeing that Franco's personal beliefs were "deeply conservative" rather than fascist, also said that "the only absolutely indisputable fascist leader is Mussolini" and that "Franco wasn't a fascist... he was something much worse."
+He defines his regime as a Spanish variant of fascism.
+Richard Griffiths argues that such distinction between Franco's conservatism and fascism would not be understood by Franco himself or his contemporaries.
+According to such historians as Preston, Julián Casanova, and Ferran Gallego, the Nationalists from conservatives to fascists acted as a unified movement, underwent fascisation and radicalization in the course of the war and shared a common ideological culture which led to them establishing, according to these historians, fascism in Spain.
+The politics of the rebel army headed by Franco, according to Preston, became "undistinguishable" from fascism during the war.
+Franco himself during the war used the radical fascist ideology of Falangism in construction of his regime, taking the Falange as the base for his party FET-JONS and presenting himself as the direct successor to Jose Antonio Primo de Rivera, the founder of the Falange who gained a posthumous personality cult in Francoist Spain of a martyr and the embodiment of the "New Spain".
+Franco presented himself as completing the work that the young Jose Antonio had begun, becoming recognized as a fascist leader.